sangsami/tiralabra/documents/weekly report 4.md

 ## What will I do next?

 Complete tests, have code coverage updating, make it so keys and data are saved to a file.
 Access keys and data from files.
+Generating keys is super slow, thinking about maybe hardcoding some small prime numbers to speed up validating them.

 ### Time used this week: ~20h